andyaiken/forgesteel/to do.md

 ### Monster Editor

-* Similar monsters
-  * Allow the user to define similarity (currently it's level, role, and organization)
-  * Allow the user to specify a working set of monsters
+* Allow the user to manually add/remove from the set of similar monsters
 * Auto-create monsters

 ### Encounter Editor